dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PHRASE_COLORIZING_FIX_20250202.md

 ```

 **Result:**
-- Phrases with SNOMED mappings ¡æ Colored by semantic tag
+- Phrases with SNOMED mappings ï¿½ï¿½ Colored by semantic tag
-- Phrases in snapshot without mappings ¡æ Grey
+- Phrases in snapshot without mappings ï¿½ï¿½ Grey
-- Missing phrases (not in snapshot) ¡æ Red
+- Missing phrases (not in snapshot) ï¿½ï¿½ Red

 ---